../../_images/logo_gdal.png ../../_images/OSGeo_project.png

 location (String) = east.tif

 For this process we assume that HYP_50M_SR_W.tif has been properly created with bounds.
-As we saw before with gdainfo no coordinate system was set.
-So we assign WGS84 as coordinate system to the image in the first step.

 The gdalwarp command can be used to reproject images.
 Here we reproject the WGS84 geographic image to the Mercator projection: